-These interests have been mutualized during a fifteen-minute discussion.
-Parents, while in conflict, have established an array of interests on which they agree.
-Now, the mediator can help brainstorm parenting schedule options that check the boxes of their mutual interests.
-It will be far easier for them to agree on a plan having done this groundwork because their interests have been mutualized in advance of the decision phase of the conversation.
-From there, they will create a time-sharing plan that works for both of them.
+With an understanding of their shared interests, the mediator can mutualize and help the parents to brainstorm parenting-schedule options that check the boxes of their mutual interests.
+It will be far easier for them to agree on a plan having done this groundwork, with interests mutualized in advance of decision-making.
+From there, they can successfully create a time-sharing plan that works for both of them.

-Summarizing moves the mediation process forward by helping spouses hear and understand what they have agreed upon, where they are close to agreeing, and where exactly they are not in agreement.
-It focuses the conversation and helps them attack their disagreements, rather than attacking one another.
+Summarizing moves the mediation process forward by helping spouses hear and understand: what they have agreed on thus far; where they are close to reaching agreement; and where they are specifically not in agreement.
+This process brings focus to the conversation and helps spouse’s attack their disagreements, rather than one another.

-Summarizing also gives spouses their bearings in a sea of issues being discussed.
-It further can take the form of positive reinforcement to show spouses how much they have accomplished.
-Strategic summarizing can help generate forward momentum.
-It also helps the mediator keep the rapid-fire exchange of information straight too.
+Summarizing can also give spouses their bearings in the vast sea of issues being discussed.
+Further, it can take the form of positive reinforcement by showing spouses how much they have accomplished thus far.
+Strategic summarizing can help generate forward momentum while helping the mediator manage the rapid-fire exchange of information.

-Inherent in the idea of summarizing is the concept of “reframing.”
-Think of reframing as the mediator or therapist reflecting to the speaker the essence of their ideas in the professional’s own words.
-Just as the original statement had both content and emotion, the professional’s reframing should also mirror the content and emotion of what was said.
-But, when reframing, the professional can filter the original message in a strategic way, so that the reframe acknowledges accurately what was said, and allows the other spouse in mediation better hear and process what was said.
+Reframing involves the professional mediator or therapist, reflecting to the speaker, the essence of the speaker’s ideas in the professional’s own words.
+Just as the original statement had both content and emotion, the professional’s reframing should mirror the same content and emotion.
+However, the mediator can filter the original statement in a strategic way, so that the reframing accurately acknowledges the intent of what was said, and allows the other spouse to more accurately understand the message.

-Husband: (Wife is also sitting in the room) I can’t stand the idea of alimony.
-She wants the divorce, and now I have to pay her for it!
-All those years, I was the one who went out and worked my tail off, while she stayed home with kids.
+Husband: I can’t stand the idea of alimony.
+She wants the divorce and now I am supposed to pay her for it?!
+All those years, I was the one who went out and worked my tail off, while she stayed home with the kids.
 It makes me so angry!

 Mediator: So, I think I hear you saying that the issue of spousal support is going to be challenging from your perspective.
-Your frustrated about it, but acknowledge that since you worked outside of the home and your spouse worked inside the home for many years, that spousal support is necessary for each of you to be financially stable after divorce.
+You’re frustrated, but acknowledge that since you worked outside of the home, and your spouse worked inside the home for many years, spousal support is necessary for each of you to be financially stable after divorce.

-Husband and I essentially said the same things, but in very different ways.
-My hypothesis of what Husband meant was confirmed as correct, but my framing is far more workable to move the conversation forward.
+Husband and Mediator essentially said the same thing, but in very different ways.
+When the mediator’s hypothesis of the statement’s meaning was confirmed as correct, the reframing was essential to moving the conversation forward.

 The mediator may even go on to normalize and anchor the conversation as follows:

-Mediator: So, let’s be real—the topic of spousal support is a very sensitive conversation.
-I don’t know that I’ve ever met any spouse who felt comfortable discussing the issue.
-Support itself is something that both payers and recipients aren’t a fan of for different reasons.
+Mediator: So, let’s be real—the topic of spousal support is very sensitive.
+I don’t know that I’ve ever met any spouses who felt comfortable discussing this issue.
+Support is something that both the payers and the recipients aren’t a fan of for different reasons.
 So, let’s go about this conversation understanding the realities of the circumstances today.
 Your children’s well-being depends on each of you being financially stable.
-Let’s talk with each other in the very best we can.
+Let’s talk with each other in the most respectful way possible.

-When reframing, the professional should focus only on the important information, potentially omitting parts that are not relevant or counterproductive.
-But, we must remain true to the deeper meaning of what was communicated, never twisting or manipulating it, but rather crafting the communication in a way that it can be better heard by the other person.
-In mediation, we are defining a mutual problem to come to a mutual agreement, so any reframe that will bring the parties closer together can be very helpful.
-In therapy, family systems also produce a mutual problem where the art of reframing may be extremely useful.
+When reframing, professionals should focus only on the important message, omitting irrelevant or counterproductive information.
+They must remain true to the deeper meaning of what was said, never twisting or manipulating it, but rather, crafting the communication in a way that can be accurately understood by the other person.
+In mediation we define a mutual problem, to come to a mutual agreement, so any reframing that brings parties into better understanding is helpful.

-Couples Therapists provide hope for their marital relationship.
-Therapists working with individuals provide hope for that client’s future.
-Professional Family Mediators provide hope for their redefined relationship as co-parents.
-Working in tandem, we support the healthiest possible outcomes for parents and children whether through reconciliation or through divorce.
+Couples therapists provide hope for a renewed marital relationship and for the clients’ futures together, whereas professional family mediators provide hope for their clients’ redefined relationship as co-parents.
+Working in tandem, therapists and mediators support the healthiest possible outcomes for families, whether through reconciliation or through divorce.